jundalisay/spblist/content/en/research/hitler/mein/volume-2/chapter-02.md

 The chief representatives of this theory of the State are to be found among the average German bourgeoisie, especially our liberal democrats.

-3. The State is to  realization of tendencies that arise from a policy of power, on the part of a people who are

-ethnically homogeneous and with the same language.
+3. The State is to realize the tendencies that arise from a policy of power, on the part of a people who are ethnically homogeneous and with the same language.

 The third group is numerically the smallest.